appledora/P2P-chat-socket-implementation-on-android/README.md

 <p  align="center"  ><img  src="https://i.imgur.com/mXTPAJi.png"  width = "200"  height = "400"/></p>

 Sender and receiver will both be able to see the File name, after the file has been subsequently sent and received.
+Image files are shown as thumbnails with filenames on both ends.

 <p  align="center"  ><img  src="https://i.imgur.com/wtvZ7xV.png"  width = "200"  height = "400"/></p>